Modern Slavery and Human Trafficking Statement

 The Abt Australia and Abt Britain boards comprise substantially the same directors and company secretary.
-Abt Australia and Abt Britain senior management have also reviewed and participated in the preparation of this statement.
-Both Abt Australia and Abt Britain own and control other entities to facilitate the delivery of services in home office locations and overseas.
+Both Abt Australia and Abt Britain own and control other entities to facilitate the delivery of services in its home office locations and overseas.

 ABOUT ABT ASSOCIATES

 Abt Associates is defined by its mission to improve the quality of life and economic wellbeing of people worldwide.
 We are a mission-driven, global leader in research and program implementation in the fields of health, social and environmental policy, and international development.
 Known for our rigorous approach to solving complex challenges, Abt Associates is regularly ranked as one of the top 20 global research firms and has been recognised as one of the top 40 international development innovators.

 Our global staff of over 3,700 work in more than 50 countries and includes national and international experts who are recognised for their knowledge, innovative research techniques, and insightful analyses and recommendations.

 The Group’s operations include direct employment of workers, predominantly in professional services roles, with provision of program management services and specialist advisory services including but not limited to governance and public sector reform, health services, policy and systems, research monitoring and evaluation, and gender equality and social inclusion.
 As part of our program management services, we may manage the following on behalf of our clients: procurements (including of technical assistance), grants, delivery of remote health services, subcontracting of construction projects, security and/or subcontracting of local security services, impact investing, and behavioural change initiatives.